ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ### Status checking by using the replication scheduler
 {: #status-checking-by-using-the-replication-scheduler}

-The replication scheduler enables you to determine the status of replication.
+You can use the replication scheduler to determine the status of replication.

-To determine the current status of replication using the replication scheduler, send a `GET` request to the `/_scheduler/docs` endpoint.
-See the example below.
+To determine the current status of replication by using the replication scheduler, send a `GET` request to the `/_scheduler/docs` endpoint.
+See the following example.

 _Example of using HTTP to get the replication status from the replication scheduler:_